 Pathways to Excellence II

 The Department of Education of the Archdiocese of New York is embarking on an updated Strategic Planning Initiative for Elementary Schools, which we are calling Pathways to Excellence II (note: High School Boards complete their own strategic plans and are not included in Pathways to Excellence.).
-Building on the framework established in 2010 in our Pathways to Excellence I strategic plan (see below), Pathways to Excellence II is designed to ensure a thriving, academically excellent Catholic school system that is poised for continued growth and success.
+Building on the framework established in 2010 in our Pathways to Excellence I strategic plan (see below), Pathways to Excellence II is designed to ensure a thriving, academically excellent Catholic school system that is poised for continued growth and longevity.

 We thank everyone who participated in our recent survey, which is now closed.
 We will post updates on our progress to this page.
 We look forward to sharing our fully completed Pathways to Excellence II Strategic Plan this coming winter.
 Stay tuned!